 A Collaborative Space for Insight and Action

-This event will be a space to deepen understanding, build practical strategies, and strengthen partnerships between sectors.
+This in-person event will be a space to deepen understanding, build practical strategies, and strengthen partnerships between sectors.
 Our aim is to draw on a diversity of voices to improve our understanding of the current landscape of boyhood so we can support those who make a difference in the lives of boys every day.

 At the end of the conference, each attendee will receive a certificate detailing the sessions they attended and the hours of education and training they received.